Church of God, an International Community

 Opinions by COGwriter

-For years, I have been asked to write an article about the group, Church of God, an International Community (COGaic--note, within that church that seem to use COGaIC or COGaIc as an abbreviation).
-Since I have previously written articles on about two dozen other Churches of God (COGs), some have asked why I have not written much on the group that is apparently the 4th largest of those COGs that had their origins in the old Worldwide Church of God.
+For years, I had been asked to write an article about the group, Church of God, an International Community (COGaic--note, within that church that seem to use COGaIC or COGaIc as an abbreviation).
+COGaIC became a break-away group from the United Church of God (UCG) in 1998.
+Since I had previously written articles on about two dozen other Churches of God (COGs), some have asked why I have not written much on the group that is one of the largest of those COGs that had their origins in the old Worldwide Church of God.

-The reason is quite simple, COGaic simply does not make a lot of doctrinal statements, says little in its official statement of beliefs, has almost no widely distributed financial statements, nor other such detailed materials for me to base much of an article on.
+The reason was quite simple, COGaic simply did not make a lot of doctrinal statements, has said little in its official statement of beliefs, nor other such detailed materials for me to base much of an article on.
 This is not to say that COGaic produces no literature, but it tends to be a bit more news and living oriented than doctrinal, spiritual, or financial.

-However, since they are the 4th largest COG, I decided to write my impressions of its teachings, as well as to quote a lot about who they say they are and why they are not part of UCG.
-Also, about a year and one half after I first wrote this article, they did put out a listing that indicates some of their beliefs.
+However, years ago when they were still the 4th largest COG (they were past in size by COGWA, another UCG split, as well as the Continuing Church of God), I decided to write my impressions of its teachings, as well as to quote a lot about who they said they were and why they were not part of UCG.
+Also, about a year and one half after I first wrote this article, they did put out a listing that indicates some of their beliefs after I found some more of them.

 Background